craigmjones96/EffectiveJava/README.md

 # EffectiveJava

-Examples and tutorials from Effective Java (the book)
+My examples for some of the concepts from the book Effective Java